Instructions for authors

 3) It is also advisable to use academic social networks (ResearchGate, Academia, university repositories, etc.), uploading the articles when the embargo period (one year) has elapsed.

-4) Articles have an embargo period before becoming freely available on the web.
+4) Articles have a one-year embargo period before becoming freely available on the web.
 These articles could be offered freely immediately, after an economic agreement with the journal.

-Revista española de pedagogía is present in the main Spanish and international databases, as the Journal Citation Reports (JCR), Scopus, ERIH Plus, etc. Concretely it was the first journal in Spanish included in the JCR, where the 95 percent of the journals in the section of Education and Educational Research are only in English.
-Since 2017 (issue number 266), all the articles are published also in English and are available in this website.
+The revista española de pedagogía is present in the leading Spanish and international databases, such as Journal Citation Reports (JCR), Scopus, JSTOR, etc. In fact, it was the first Spanish journal to appear in JCR, where 95 per cent of the journals in the Education and Educational Research category are only available in English.
+Consequently, since 2017, the revista española de pedagogía has also made all of its articles and book reviews available online in English.